WT20: Suresh Raina and Shoaib Malik's rare PDA moment at Eden

-Indian batsman Suresh Raina and Pakistani all-rounder Shoaib Malik seen sharing some moments of cross-border camaraderie during their practice session at Kolkata's Eden Gardens on Thursday
+Indian batsman Suresh Raina and Pakistani all-rounder Shoaib Malik seen sharing some moments of cross-border camaraderie during practice session at Kolkata's Eden Gardens on Thursday

 Kolkata: They will be breathing down each others' necks in their marquee World T20 clash on Saturday, but a few of the Indian and Pakistani cricketers on Thursday showed great camaraderie and friendship as they trained simultaneously at the same venue here.